GunahD/Graphics-Editor-for-Wuwa-game/README.md

 - Download from [Release](https://github.com/GunahD/Graphics-Editor-for-Wuwa-game/releases) tab
 - Place in your Wuthering Waves files
 <img src ="picture/Screenshot (270).png" alt="editorexe">
-- Run it (if needed run as administrator)
+- Run it (if needed run as administrator) and tweak as you like :)
-- Tweak
 <img src ="picture/Screenshot (271).png" alt="editorapp">

 oh yeah use it at own risk!